lelegard/cryptobench/README.md

 it from an adjacent instruction B shall have no influence on the execution time of A._
 If A and B are otherwise independent, using independent pipelines, etc.

+Let's add two observations:
+- The execution times of ADD, ADC, ADDS, are stricly identical on Cortex A72 and Neoverse N1 only.
+On Neoverse V1, ADDS is slightly more expensive.
+On Apple M1, ADD is cheaper.
+- While the multiplication was improved between Neoverse N1 and V1 (0.918 to 0.144 ns), the addition was degraded (0.042 to 0.079 for ADD and 0.250 to 0,337 for ADCS).
+The improvement of the multiplication (-84%) hardly compensates the degradation of the addition (+88% for ADD, +35% for ADCS).
+  At application level, the improvement is perceptible because the multiplication is much more expensive in absolute time than the addition.
+However, in relative execution time, one just compensates the other.

 #### Interleaving multiplications and additions

-When we intersperse ADCS between MUL and/or UMULH, as used in the OpenSSL sequence, the time per instruction drops by a half on the Neoverse N1 (0.501 ns instead of 1.085).
+When we intersperse ADCS between MUL and/or UMULH, as used in the OpenSSL sequence, the time per instruction drops by a half on Neoverse N1 (0.501 ns instead of 1.085), compared MUL/UMULH alone.

 According to the Arm Neoverse N1 and V1 Software Optimization Guides, MUL and UMULH use the pipeline M or M0.
 All forms of ADxx use the pipeline I. The two pipelines are